ShahOdin/pokedex-scala/README.md

 ## Overview

 Simple Rest API that proxies calls to two third party apis.
-Demonstrates the following aspects:
+Demonstrates the following aspects of coding in Scala:

 - Json serialisation and deserialization
 - Business logic